nitinmuk/toy-robot-game/README.md

 REPORT
 Output: 3,3,NORTH
 ```
+- Press ctrl+c to exit the running application.

-## Installation
+## Execution
 Please clone/fork repository and run:
  - npm install
  - npm start

 ## Tests
-Basic test cases has been implemented for this application.
+Basic test cases has been implemented for this application and run following to execute test cases:
+- npm test

 ## Technologies
 * Node (>= 16.13.2)